mobily-enterprises/jsonreststores/README.md

 * `request.remote`.
 * `request.params`.
 For remote requests, adds filtering restrictions to the query so that only matching records will be fetched.
 For local request, such extra filtering should be avoided.
 * `request.options`.
 The options object that will define what data is to be fetched.
 Specifically:
   * `request.options.conditions`: an object specifying key/value criteria to be applied for filtering.
-The allowed values depend on the store's own `searchSchema` (see the next section)
   * `request.options.sort`: an object specifying how sorting should happen.
 For example `{ surname: -1, age: 1  }`.
   * `request.options.range`: an object with up to attributes:
     * `limit` must make sure that only a limited number of records are fetched;